Only the Brave movie analysis

 Granite mountain firefighters: Only the brave real story

-There is no fresh news in a way that the majority of the disaster movies tell its story through the perspective of a few characters with some dramatic events as the background.
-For all that, the movie by Joseph Kosinski performs a more delicate and between-the-lines work with a cinematic materia.
-Our heroes save lives and prevent catastrophic damage, they protect the national monuments.
-While the wildfires have no much to say in the same disaster line with the alien invasion or climate changes, the movie breaks the genre routine.
-The visual part of the scenes is too good to be true and you instinctively raven for an affirmation, that ‘no tree was harmed’.
-In all conscious that the filming process posed no hazard to the life of the crew and actors and the panoramic shots were digitized in the post, this understanding in no matter affects our emotional background.
-The final Yarnell hill fire comes to be one of the most impressive and eye-popping scenes within the disaster movies of the last decades.
+There is no fresh news in a way that the majority of disaster movies tell their story through the perspective of a few characters with some dramatic events as the background.
+For all that, the movie by Joseph Kosinski performs a more delicate and between-the-lines work with cinematic materia.
+Our heroes save lives and prevent catastrophic damage; they protect the national monuments.
+While the wildfires do not have much to say in the same disaster line as the alien invasion or climate change, the movie breaks the genre routine.
+The visual part of the scenes is too good to be true, and you instinctively yearn for an affirmation that ‘no tree was harmed’.
+In all consciousness that the filming process posed no hazard to the lives of the crew and actors, and the panoramic shots were digitized in the post, this understanding, no matter what, affects our emotional background.
+The final Yarnell Hill fire comes to be one of the most impressive and eye-popping scenes in the disaster movies of the last decades.

 Josh Brolin Only the brave story